 This article describes DynaCRUX, an extension of the basic CalAST Report Generator software that adds many new features.
 DynaCRUX stands for Dynamically Create Reports Using XML.
 The original CalAST report generator design is described here.

-While report generators are common in desktop systems running Windows and MacOS, similar software for Linux is less available and generally less complete.
+While report generators are common in desktop systems running Windows and MacOS, similar software for mobile devices or Linux is less available and generally less complete.
 The purpose of the new design is to provide a platform and browser-independent reporting facility for use in database-driven web applications.
 While not as full-featured as commercially available software, DynaCRUX provides a good deal of functionality that web application designers might like to provide to their customers and management team.
 For many such applications, DynaCRUX is sufficient, and it can be easily extended to add new capabilities.

 The obvious next question is "What does this software do?"
 Given a database-driven web application, it is useful for the users of such an application to easily pull reports from the database that extract information in a reasonably understandable form.
 These can be management reports, activity reports, financial reports, or virtually anything that a user of the database might want to know.
 For example, a company might allow their customers to generate their own reports, freeing up in-house personnel for other tasks.